rtyle/ping4pow/README.md

 We want the relay to operate in a NC fashion so that when power is removed from the stack the relay will be closed (power to the controlled device will be on).

-Remove module input power jumpers to galvanically isolate these pins from the M5-Bus (stack) HPWR and system GND.
+Module input power must be galvanically isolated from the M5-Bus (stack) HPWR and system GND.
+Remove the jumpers that connect these.

 ![](doc/relay.hpwr.png)